Leopardibraah/LEOAPRD3/README.md

 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest
 https://github.com/clhuang/heroku-buildpack-webp-binaries.git
 ```
-*Add your Creds.json to Classic file
+*Add your Creds.json to SESSION
 * Create a new app at [Heroku](heroku.com)
 * Add Build packs
 * Connect your heroku with your github
-* Locate Classic-v3-BUG
+* Locate LEOPARD3
 * Now deploy.
 * Start the Worker
 * Enjoy the Bot.